Biromain/apollo-tutorial-kit/README.md

-# apollo-tutorial-kit (formerly apollo-starter-kit)
+# apollo-tutorial-kit
-**Note: The Tutorial uses Apollo Server v0.1, which is not the current version.
-To get to the current version, follow the tutorial, and then update following this [migration guide](http://dev.apollodata.com/tools/apollo-server/migration.html).**

-Starting point for the Apollo GraphQL Server tutorial.
+Starting point for the CaveOfCode.com Apollo GraphQL Server tutorial.

-See also [Tutorial: How to build a GraphQL server](https://medium.com/apollo-stack/tutorial-building-a-graphql-server-cddaa023c035#.wy5h1htxs) and the solution in the `server-tutorial-solution` branch of this repo.

 Up-to-date documentation and explanations for Apollo Server can be found on [docs.apollostack.com](http://dev.apollodata.com/tools/apollo-server/index.html)